tnebooks/12th-chemistry/content.en/coordination-chemistry/importance-and-applications-of-coordination-complexes/index.md

 title: 'Importance and applications of coordination complexes'
 weight: 8
 ---
-## Importance and applications of coordination complexes:

  The coordination complexes are of great importance.
-These compounds are present in

-many plants, animals and in minerals.
+These compounds are present in many plants, animals and in minerals.
 Some Important applications of coordination complexes are described below.

 1. Phthalo blue – a bright blue pigment is a complex of Copper (II) ion and it is used in printing ink and in the packaging industry.